m3nu/talks/keto.md

 ]
 .right-column[
 Track your progress using these markers.
-- waist/height ratio `< .45`: unhealthy fat will gather around the waist, free to measure.
+- waist/height ratio `< .5`: unhealthy fat will gather around the waist, free to measure.
-- blood pressure `< 120/80`: Elevation can be a sign of atherosclerosis.
+- blood pressure `< 120/80`: Elevation can be a sign of atherosclerosis or stress.
-- Triglycerides/HDL ratio `< 1.5`: Rough estimator of insulin resistance and LDL particle size.
+- Triglycerides/HDL ratio `< 2`: Rough estimator of insulin resistance and LDL particle size.
 - fasting insulin `< 8`
 - HDL `> 65`: Has many useful functions, can reverse atherosclerosis, can be increased by eating saturated and monounsatured fats, exercise and *moderate* amounts of red wine.
 - HbA1c `< 4.5%`: Long-term blood glucose.